sebas-inf/Projects/README.md

-Projects

-This repository contains some of my projects that have been written in python and C
+This repository contains some of my projects that have been written in python and C as I was learning the languages